elastic/rally/docs/track.rst

 This is an administrative operation.
 Metrics are not reported by default.
 Reporting can be forced by setting ``include-in-reporting`` to ``true``.

+Please see `the pipeline documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/handling-failure-in-pipelines.html>`_ for details on handling failures in pipelines.

 cluster-health
 ~~~~~~~~~~~~~~